 If third parties successfully assert their intellectual property rights against us, we might be barred from using certain aspects of our technology, or barred from developing and commercializing certain products.
 Prohibitions against using certain technologies, or prohibitions against commercializing certain products, could be imposed by a court or by a settlement agreement between us and a plaintiff.
 In addition, if we are unsuccessful in defending against allegations that we have infringed, misappropriated or otherwise violated patent or other intellectual property rights of others, we may be forced to pay substantial damage awards to the plaintiff.
 There is inevitable uncertainty in intellectual property litigation and we could lose, even if the case against us is weak or flawed.
 If litigation leads to an outcome unfavorable to us, we may be required to obtain a license from the intellectual property owner in order to continue our research and development programs or to market any resulting product.
 It is possible that the necessary license will not be available to us on commercially acceptable terms, or at all.
 Alternatively, we may be required to modify or redesign our current or future products, if any, in order to avoid infringing or otherwise violating third-party intellectual property rights.
 This may not be technically or commercially feasible, may render those products less competitive, or may delay or prevent the entry of those products to the market.
-Any of the foregoing could limit our research and development activities, our ability to commercialize one or more product candidates, or both.
+Any of the foregoing could limit our research and development activities, our ability to commercialize one or more products and to cancel any of the foregoing could limit our research and development activities, our ability to commercialize one or more products candidates, or both.